magnus-ffcg/dbt2lookml/README.md

 This is a fork of forks of dbt2looker and dbt2looker-biqquery and took a similar but not identical approach and this sort went in the direction of a new-package dbt2lookml.
 Should pretty much work the same as dbt2looker-bigquery.

-It has been tested with dbt v1.8 and generated 2800+ views in roughly6 seconds.
+It has been tested with dbt v1.8 and generated 2800+ views in roughly 6 seconds.

 ## Installation